 Crooked teeth and jaw problems can lead to improper cleaning of teeth, leading to tooth decay and eventually, gum disease or total tooth loss.

 Untreated orthodontic issues can lead to a variety of health problems, such as chewing or digestion difficulties, speech impairments, or abnormal wear of tooth surfaces.
-When excessive gum tissue and the bone that supports teeth are stressed, they can affect the jaw joints.
-This can lead to a variety of issues, like headaches or pain in the face or neck area.
+When excessive gum tissue and the bone that supports teeth are stressed, they can affect the jaw joints that can further lead to a variety of issues, like headaches or pain in the face or neck area.

 Wearing braces has never been easier thanks to the advancements in orthodontics.
 Clear and tooth-colored brackets, special wires that are heat-activated and require few adjustments are just some of the state-of-the-art appliances that are used for orthodontic treatments today.